rwreynolds/Heart-Portal-Main/Nutrition-Database/USER_GUIDE.md

 ## Overview

-The Enhanced Nutrition API Manager is a comprehensive Flask web application for accessing and managing nutrition data from the USDA FoodData Central API.
+The Nutrition Database is a comprehensive Flask web application for accessing and managing nutrition data from the USDA FoodData Central API as part of the Heart Portal project.
 It provides an intuitive web interface for searching, browsing, and comparing food nutrition information.

 ### Key Features
 - 🔍 **Advanced Search** - Search foods with multiple filters